secretstartups/handbook/culture/inclusion/tmrg-gitlab-women/mentorship-program/index.html.md

 ### Metrics and Outcomes

-Mentors and mentees will complete a mid-program and end of program survey to collect feedback, assess skills, and determine if goals set during mentor/mentee relationships have been set.
+Mentors and mentees will complete a pre-program and end of program survey to collect feedback, assess skills, and determine if goals set during mentor/mentee relationships have been set.

 Success of this program will be measured by: